Jessicashinjo/python-milestones/03-database-driven-applications/exercises/DBS_SQL_LEARNING-THRU-DOING.md

 1. `brazil_customers.sql`: Provide a query only showing the Customers from Brazil.
 1. `brazil_customers_invoices.sql`: Provide a query showing the Invoices of customers who are from Brazil.
 The resultant table should show the customer's full name, Invoice ID, Date of the invoice and billing country.
 1. `sales_agents.sql`: Provide a query showing only the Employees who are Sales Agents.
-1. `unique_invoice_countries.sql`: Provide a query showing a unique list of billing countries from the Invoice table.
+1. `unique_invoice_countries.sql`: Provide a query showing a unique/distinct list of billing countries from the Invoice table.
 1. `sales_agent_invoices.sql`: Provide a query that shows the invoices associated with each sales agent.
 The resultant table should include the Sales Agent's full name.
 1. `invoice_totals.sql`: Provide a query that shows the Invoice Total, Customer name, Country and Sale Agent name for all invoices and customers.
 1. `total_invoices_{year}.sql`: How many Invoices were there in 2009 and 2011?